 In this particular color combination, the dominant color is white while the accenting color is fawn.
 Again, the fawn may range from dark to light in different shades.
 And just like its opposite, this color is an AKC recognized combination.

-One of the most popular color patterns—not just on Frenchies, but other breeds, too—is brindle.
+One of the most popular color patterns—not just on Frenchies, but other breeds, too—is the brindle French Bulldog.
 Brindle isn’t just a color, but more of a color pattern.
 It’s a pattern made up of different predominantly dark shades usually with one more pronounced than the other.
 Dogs with this color coat often have thin black stripes running throughout leading this particular pattern to be known as “tiger-striped” or “tiger-brindle”.
-Brindle is another AKC-accepted coat.
+The brindle Frenchie is another AKC-accepted coat.